 This does not mean that increased research must focus on improvement of batteries for EVs specifically.
 Improvements in battery technology obviously have impact reaching far beyond EVs.
 Which raises another point: the improvement of core EV technology and functionality is (in large part) aligned with the pursued advancement of various other widely used technologies – mobile phones, to name just one.

 It would be wise, then, to do what one can to increase the probability of (a trend of) increasing funding for R&D purposes, and particularly research related to batteries.
 This might take as simple a form as reaching out to one or more political representatives.
-Here are sources to find and contact your representative, governor, and/or mayor today and insist on more funding for (battery) R&D.
+Here are sources to find and contact your representative or governor today and insist on more funding for (battery) R&D.